- Enjoy guided tours of Vilnius, Riga, and Tallinn

-- Explore the rural scenery of Trakai's 14th-century insular castle
+- Visit Trakai's 14th-century island castle

 |Day 1||Arrive in Vilnius - Explore||Vilnius|

 |Day 2||Walking Tour of Vilnius - Optional Trip to Trakai||Vilnius|

 |Day 3||Bus to Riga - Enjoy Panoramic Views of the City||Riga|

 |Day 4||Walking Tour of Riga - Optional Day Trip to Jūrmala||Riga|

 |Day 6||Walking Tour of Tallinn - Stop at Café Maiasmokk||Tallinn|

 Day 1: Arrive in Vilnius - Explore

 Welcome to the capital of Lithuania!
 Like many European capitals, Vilnius has a rich history.